-On the 8 May 2014, the Ministry of Defence confirmed in a letter to RIFT that service personnel can claim tax refunds.
+On the 8 May 2014, the Ministry of Defence confirmed in a letter to RIFT that service personnel can claim tax rebates.
 DIN '2015DIN01-005' was issued to all service personnel to officially confirm that service personnel can claim tax refunds against travel expenses on postings of under 24 months, even outside of the UK.
 This categorically removes any confusion which our MOD clients may have had about whether they could claim a tax refund.

 We have spent a lot of time and money fighting for the rights of service personnel to be able to claim tax refunds and also to make sure that the MOD officially confirmed what we have always known to be the case - that MOD service personnel are eligible to claim a tax rebate when using their own vehicle to travel to temporary workplaces.